 A big part of your life as a student will be spent writing various papers, essays, and assignments.
-Perhaps you are enrolled in the master of science in computer information systems program at Boston University and your goal is to advance through the program with flying colours, but writing isn’t really your strong point.
+Perhaps you are enrolled in the Psychological Sciences University of CA Merced and your goal is to advance through the program with flying colours, but writing isn’t really your strong point.
 Not to worry as you can always work on improving your writing skills by using a few simple tips.

 It’s Time to Go Back to the Basics

 The first place to start if you’re looking to improve your writing skills is with the basics.
 Just because you excel in your masters in CIS doesn’t mean you are a gifted writer.
 Going back to the basics of writing will act as an excellent reminder of where to start and what the foundations of writing are.
 If you are clear about the basic principles then you can be a successful writer.

 Experts recommend any college or university student pick up the book “The Elements of Style” by Strunk and White.
 This takes a look at basic spelling and grammar rules.
 It isn’t one of those massive thick books.
 In fact, this one isn’t intimidating in the least.
 It will act as a great reference tool for you throughout your studies and beyond.

 Outlines are perhaps one of the greatest tools writers have at their disposal.
 An outline is basically your plan for the essay or paper.
 Go ahead and write down all the points, evidence, and information you want to include as point form notes.
 One tip is to write each point down on a sticky note.
 Now you can start to move these notes around and put them in an order that makes sense for the reader.
 Suddenly your paper will take shape.